“Sedaris ain’t the preeminent humorist of his generation by accident.” - Entertainment Weekly

 Calypso, his latest collection of essays, is a New York Times best-seller, and a Washington Post Best Book of the Year.
 The audiobook of Calypso has been nominated for a 2019 Grammy in the Best-Spoken Word Album category.

 David Sedaris will sign books before and after the main event!
-City Light Books in Sylva is the official book seller for the event and will provide a selection of David Sedaris books for sale, along with some suggestions of books from other authors, suggested by David Sedaris himself.
+City Lights Bookstore in Sylva is the official book seller for the event and will provide a selection of David Sedaris books for sale, along with some suggestions of books from other authors, suggested by David Sedaris himself.

 No photography permitted.
 Mature content.